April 2006

 Mr. Hand

-1. Check to make sure there are no prospective boyfriends, elderly neighbors, or brownie troops with a line of sight to the proceedings.
+1. Check to make sure there are no prospective boyfriends, elderly neighbors, or Brownie troops with a line of sight to the proceedings.
 Though of course, they’re going to show up unexpectedly ANYWAY once you’re in the middle of things.
 Prepare a good explanation.

 2. Trim your fingernails short.
 Assemble horse, hose, and your sense of humor (plus, ideally, Excalibur cleanser and perhaps thin rubber gloves).